sjhoeksma/ngx-do/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+## Running a webserver on your build

+If you have install phyton on your system you can validate a build by using `python -m SimpleHTTPServer 8000`

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).